CalculustJL/CalculustCore.jl/docs/src/index.md

-# AbstractPDEInterfaces.jl
+# CalculustCore.jl

-A common interface for PDE solving.
+A sudden urge to solve differential equations.